England

 NATIONAL ART GALLERY

 The National Art Gallery in Trafalgar Square was a great, low-key ending to our first day.
-I’m not usually one for art (I confess to some cultural ignorance here) but admit to being blown away by its impressive collection of more than 2,000 paintings ranging from the 12th to early 20th century.
-I was surprised to even recognize some of them from the 1970 Masterpiece board game, like Van Gogh’s Sunflowers and Baldovinetti’s Portrait of a Lady.
-These paintings are famous around the world (I had to elbow my way into catching a glimpse of Sunflowers), but I was personally more taken by the gallery’s early religious work by artists I had never heard of.
+I was truly blown away by its impressive collection of more than 2,000 paintings ranging from the 12th to early 20th century, and surprised to even recognize some of them from the 1970 Masterpiece board game.
+These paintings are famous around the world (I had to elbow my way into catching a glimpse of Van Gogh’s Sunflowers), but I was most taken by the gallery’s early religious work by painters I had never heard of.

 Baldovinetti, Portrait of a Lady, National Art Gallery, London, Trafalgar Square